Infinity Guitar Works

 Humbucker Sound: The humbucker sound is very fat, similar to a stock “PAF 59″ sound, but can have much higher output if you turn the trimpot control up high.
 Also, it has noticeably less hum than a typical passive humbucker.

-Control board: The brains of the system.
+The brains of the system.
 This small circuit board will normally fit into the existing control cavity.
 It handles all the sustaining operations as well as the voicing of the driver when it is in pickup mode.
 The control board has three small trimpots.
 One control the neck pickup volume.
 One controls the sustainer gain, and the third controls the harmonic mode gain only.

 This is your choice.
-Some planning and thought is needed when deciding which switching option to go with.
+Some planning and thought are needed when deciding which switching option to go with.
 If your guitar has a tone control that you don’t really use, then replacing it with a Push/Pull Drive pot is a simple job.
 Stratocaster guitars with two tone pots can be rewired to give a driver pot and a master tone control.

 There is also the issue of space.
 Some cavities could be too small to fit the two toggle switches in and have them in a position on the body where they don’t get in the way of the volume control.
 For this reason, Push/Pulls are very good option.